Simulation and evaluation of local daily temperature and precipitation series derived by stochastic downscaling of ERA5 reanalysis: Methods

 \subsection{Spatially varying models of daily temperature and precipitation series}

 We downscale daily precipitation amounts and daily mean 2~m temperatures.
 While the downscaling is performed slightly differently for each climate variable, the general framework is the same, and is based on a three-step model that combines generalised additive models (GAMs) and auto-regressive moving average (ARMA) models.
 The model is visualised by the flowchart in Figure~\ref{fig:model_overview}, and explained in detail below.
-Our approach builds on common statistical downscaling methods~\parencite[e.g.,][]{MaraunEtAl2017StatisticalDownscalingBias, MaraunEtAl2019Statisticaldownscalingskill}.
+Our approach builds on common statistical downscaling methods~\citep[e.g.,][]{MaraunEtAl2017StatisticalDownscalingBias, MaraunEtAl2019Statisticaldownscalingskill}.

 In a first step of three, we fit a GAM model to all the local observations \(\mathcal Y\) using gridded weather data from ERA5 and orographic data as covariates, i.e.\

 where \(f(\cdot)\) is the probability density function of some reasonable probability distribution and \(\eta(\bm s_i)\) is a non-linear predictor, built using information from the covariates (\(\bm x_t(\bm s_i)\)), and \(\bm \theta\) contains a set of standard deviation parameters.
 Specifically, for daily temperature, $f$ is the Gaussian density with mean \(\eta(\bm s_i)\) using the identity link function and standard deviation \( \theta\).